 SYS Sleep Mode 1 can be entered if all processor cores are in sleep mode or deeper sleep state and all peripheral devices are idle.
-In this mode, all enabled TCM, and SRAM and extended memory is retained (up to 1.8 MB), NVM is in standby, HFRC is on, all functional clocks are gated.
+In this mode, all enabled TCM and SRAM is retained (up to 1.375 MB), NVM is in standby, HFRC is on, all functional clocks are gated.